Tristaan/tristaan.github.io/blog/_posts/2018-09-17-sensor-station.markdown

 All the additional data sent from then on are snesor readings sent by whatever interval you set.

-But as you'd expect I found many shortcommings from this kind of sensor access.
+But as you'd expect I found many shortcomings from this kind of sensor access.
-First I needed to fill half of the arduinos flash with a json library.
+Watch that you have enough flash space on your microcontroller.
 Then I needed to create a connection from the application which wasn't a seamless experience.
 The connection was breaking randomly, but it was once a week at most.
-To set up the connection I needed to time the script and arduino connection just right because it connected over bluetooth.
+To set up the connection I needed to time the script and arduino connection just right because it connected over bluetooth and there were some implications.
-Arduino -> Bluetooth -> Serial -> Application